Destinations Greece Athens

 €€€€ €500+ · the Syntagma grand-luxe set, the Acropolis-edge new flagship, and the Riviera

 Opened 1874 on Syntagma Square, refurbished in 2003 to current Marriott Luxury Collection standard.
-320 rooms across a city block; the rooftop GB Roof Garden Restaurant has the most-photographed Acropolis view in Athens, with the parliament building below.
-The address is loaded with history (Churchill stayed here during the 1944 conference; every visiting head of state since); the spa is a destination of its own.
+320 rooms across a city block; the rooftop GB Roof Garden Restaurant has the Acropolis view every other rooftop in town is measured against, with the parliament building below.
+The address is loaded with history — Churchill stayed here in December 1944, when the hotel was British military headquarters, and the guest book since runs from Onassis and Maria Callas to visiting royalty; the spa is a destination of its own.
 The lobby is a working civic space — Athenian society passes through it.
 Most expensive city stay; worth it once if you're inclined.

 What it's known for